Graduate Research Fellowship Program in Science, Technology, Engineering and Mathematics

 - When will an applicant institution know if its application is selected for funding?

-- The application review process (including peer review, decision-making and other considerations) may take up to five months.
+- The application review process (including peer review, decision-making and other considerations) may take up to six months.
 Notices of award and non-award are sent to the official applicant (i.e., the university).
-NIJ expects that all applicants will be notified on or before May 8, 2017.

 - What are the reporting requirements?